 v36-38.
 Jesus then, with two short illustrations, makes the point that some things in life simply cannot go together, they are totally incompatible.
 There is a total dichotomy between an age when people wait for the coming of God's kingdom and an age when people enter it.

-Jesus is not concerned with religious form.
-He inaugurates the new age of the kingdom, not the new age of pop-culture worship.
+Jesus inaugurates the long-promised kingdom of God, not the new age of pop-culture worship.
 Obviously, temple worship can no longer contain a worship that is of "spirit and truth".
 Yet, the kingdom of God is not "a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit", Rom.14:17.
-A myriad of frames, of religious forms, of ways of doing church, can serve to celebrate the new age, but none can contain it, for Christ's "kingdom is not of this world".
+A myriad of frames, of religious forms, of ways of doing church, can serve to celebrate the kingdom.
+Form is irrelevant; substance is what matters.